mwilliamson/mammoth.js/README.md

   * `styleMap`: controls the mapping of Word styles to HTML.
      If `options.styleMap` is a string,
-     each non-blank line is treated as a separate style mapping.
+     each line is treated as a separate style mapping, ignoring blank lines and lines starting with `#`:
      If `options.styleMap` is an array,
      each element is expected to be a string representing a single style mapping.
      See "Writing style maps" for a reference to the syntax for style maps.